Jeff Biggers

-Jeff Biggers (born in 1963) is an American historian, journalist, playwright, and monologist.
+Jeff Biggers (born in 1963) is an American Book Award-winning historian, journalist, playwright, novelist and monologist.
 He is the author and editor of ten books.
-His most recent book, [Sardinia: An Unexpected Journey in Italy], is a cultural history and travelogue of the island.
+His most recent book, In Sardinia: An Unexpected Journey in Italy, is a cultural history and travelogue of the island.
+In the fall of 2024, he published his debut novel, Disturbing the Bones, coauthored with celebrated film director Andrew Davis.

-According to Yale Climate Connection, Biggers is "a prominent author and activist writing extensively about environmental and climate issues", performing and lecturing frequently at festivals, theatres, conferences, universities and schools across the United States.
+According to Yale Climate Connection, Biggers is "a prominent author and activist writing extensively about environmental and climate issues", performing and lecturing frequently at festivals, theatres, conferences, universities and schools across the United States and Italy.

 As the founder of the Climate Narrative Project, he has served as the Climate Narrative Playwright-in-Residence at Indiana University Northwest, Writer-in-Residence in the Office of Sustainability at the University of Iowa, and as the Campbell-Stripling Distinguished Writer-in-Residence at Wesleyan College in Georgia.
 As part of his climate narrative work, Biggers is the author and performer of the "Ecopolis Monologues," in which he envisions ways for regenerative city initiatives.
-Adapted to local initiatives and history, the Ecopolis monologues had been performed at conferences, universities and theatre venues throughout America.
+Adapted to local initiatives and history, the Ecopolis monologues had been performed at conferences, universities and theatre venues throughout America, and in Sardinia, and Italy.

 In 2008, Biggers wrote a series of articles calling for a Green New Deal.
 As the grandson of a coal miner from southern Illinois, Jeff Biggers has been a vocal critic of mountaintop removal in Appalachia and strip mining across the nation, poorly enforced black lung and mining workplace safety laws, and the fallacy of "clean coal" slogans.
 Biggers' dispatches and reports from coal mining regions around the world have been collected at the Reckoning in Appalachia website.

 Writing career

-Non-fiction books
+Non-fiction and fiction books

+Biggers has been called an "itinerant storyteller" by Chicago journalist Kari Lyderson.
+Biggers stresses an approach of historical storytelling he calls "re-storification," the process of unearthing and forging new stories, rituals, and gatherings that recover the withered or denied strands of history and reshape its continuum between the past and present.

 Focused on marginalized regions and recovering hidden histories, Biggers has written cultural histories, travel memoir and journalistic reportage based in Appalachia, the American Midwest, the US-Mexico borderlands, Mexico, India and Italy.

-United States of Appachia

 Published in 2006, The United States of Appalachia argues that beyond its mythology in the American imagination, Appalachia has long been a vanguard region in the United States-—a cradle of U.S. freedom and independence, and a hotbed for literature and music.
 Some of the most quintessential and daring American innovations, rebellions, and social movements have emerged from an area often stereotyped as a quaint backwater, he says, and in the process, immigrants from the Appalachian diaspora have become some of America's most famous leaders.
 The Asheville Citizen-Times reviewed it as a "masterpiece of popular history...revelations abound."
 One reviewer said the book is "full of historical insights...debunking stereotypes is one of the driving motivations behind Biggers' writing."